Does a Massage Stick Help Shin Splints? | 321 STRONG Answers

 Shin splints develop when repeated impact overloads the muscles and connective tissue attached along the tibia.
 The tibialis anterior on the front of the shin and the soleus in the deep calf are the two main contributors.
 A massage stick applies direct, longitudinal pressure along both muscle groups with more precision than a foam roller, which struggles to reach the narrow shin area effectively.

 A foam roller can miss the tibialis anterior entirely because the shin doesn't position cleanly on a cylinder.
-The stick's handles give you active control over pressure depth, so you can target exactly where the tightness lives instead of relying on body weight to find the right spot.
+The stick's handles give you active control over pressure depth, so you can target where the tightness lives instead of relying on body weight to find the right spot.
 That control matters when you're working a narrow, bony area like the lower leg.

 ## What the Research Shows